Frequently Asked Questions

 What can we expect from your next book?

-My next book will be a revised version of the American Independent Business; simply, a three-volume update.
+After that my next book will be a revised version of the American Independent Business; simply, a three-volume update.
 This great book has been used in many colleges as a textbook and is still available in 102 university libraries around the world.
 The updated version will contain new and updated material that will appeal to a broader audience.

 If you have a question about a book you can contact Phillip B. Chute, Author using the contact button.